Dr. Todd C. Ream

 Why I came to Taylor:

-I came to Taylor in order to join a community that would encourage me to deepen my Christian faith on a daily basis.
+I joined the MAHE program in order to be part of a community that would encourage me to deepen my Christian faith on a daily basis.
 This community is one of consistent challenge and support for all individuals eager to give their lives over to the praise and worship of God.
 Being part of such a family is a humbling experience and I hope to contribute in some small, comparable way for the students, colleagues, and disciplines I am called to serve.

 Advice to incoming students: